dan-fritchman/Thesis/content.md

 The combination of logic synthesis and PnR layout serves as a powerful "hardware compiler" from portable HDL code to target silicon technologies.
 Analogous attempts at the compilation of analog circuits have generally failed, or failed to achieve substantial industry adoption.

+## Why does PnR work for digital, but fail for analog?

 What makes digital circuits so amenable to layout compilation, and analog circuits so poor?

 First, PnR compilers typically target *synchronous* digital circuits, in which a fixed-frequency clock "heartbeat" synchronizes all activity.
-This circuit style is so ubiquitous that it might be rolled into the common usage of the term "digital circuits".
+This circuit style is sufficiently ubiquitous to often be rolled into the common usage of the term "digital circuits".
 Synchronous circuits offer a simple set of criteria for the circuits' success or failure: each of its *synchronous timing constraints* must be met.
 Such timing constraints come in two primary flavors:

 * *Setup time constraints* dictate that each combinational logic path complete propagation within the clock period.
 This generally manifests as a *maximum* propagation delay.
 * *Hold time constraints* demand that each path completes outside of the state elements' "blind windows", during which they are subject to errant sampling.
 This generally manifests as a *minimum* propagation delay.

-This *timing closure* problem is parameterized by a small set of numbers - principally the clock period and power-supply voltage which dictates logic-cell delays.
+This *timing closure* problem is parameterized by a small set of numbers - principally the clock period and a few parameters which dictate logic-cell delays (power-supply voltage, process "corner", etc.).
 Several other parameters, such as skews throughout the clock network, inject second-order effects.

 Second, timing closure has been proven to be efficiently computable, particularly via *static timing analysis* (STA).
 While the transistor-level simulation scales incredibly poorly to million-transistor circuits, the combination of synchronous digital logic and STA avoids it altogether.
 In the STA methodology, the largest circuit which needs direct transistor-level simulation is the largest standard logic cell, e.g. a flip-flop.
 Each element of the logic-cell library is characterized offline for delay, setup and hold time, and any other relevant timing metrics.
 These results are summarized in (typically tabular) *timing models* which capture their dependence on key variables such as capacitive loading or incoming transition times.